 We all have negative thoughts.
 The good news is you have the ability to control what you think.

-Therapy and meditation can help you train your brain to think in this way.
+Therapy and meditation can help you train your brain to think in this way and have more positive self-talk.

 You can start your self-care journey by taking some time by yourself to think through what gives you energy.
 Delve into your personality type characteristics, if you’re into that kind of thing!
 Look back on your life and when you felt the calmest and/or most energized.

-Ask yourself what you really need right now.
+Ask yourself what you really need right now, and allow yourself to practice self-love.

 For some, self-care may be an outlet for expressing feelings or emotions.
 It may be social time or time completely alone.